boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Customize

-This allows you to customize the toggle visibility of value labels in each series.
+This feature enables you to customize the visibility of value labels in each series by toggling them.

 ![Value labels customization change](/static/assets/visualizing-data/visualization-widgets/images/column-chart/value-label-customization.png)